shubhamj1510112/Mercari-Price-Suggestion-Challenge/README.md

 3. Evaluation metric or Error metric

 Since it is a regression problem, we will have a squared error related metrics as the error metric to minimize for making accurate predictions.
 As our product price has a very broad range from tens to thousands, we have to use a transformed version of squared error metric so that we do not get biased for accuracy on the products with high price.
 Thus, I have used the “Root Mean Squared Logarithmic Error” (RMSLE) as the error metric to minimize (also suggested at the kaggle competition page) for this particular project.
-The mathematical formula for this error metric is the following:
+The mathematical formula for this error metric is is same as for the RMSE except for the fact that logrithm of target varible is used instead of actual values.

- RMSLE =

-n = number of observations; pi = prediction from model for ith observation ; ai = actual price of ith observation.

-The corresponding r code (also mentioned in the r scripts wherever required) used to calculate this metric for any two given vectors of prediction and actual values is the following:

-rmsle = function(pred, test) {
-	sub = as.numeric()
-	for (i in c(1:length(test))) {
-		p = pred[i] + 1
-		if (p < 0) {  # this if loop take care for negative price predictions p1 = 0
-		}
-		else {
-		p1 = log(p)
-		}
-		a = test[i] + 1
-		a1 = log(a)
-		s = (p1 - a1)^2
-		sub = c(sub, s)
-	}
-	sum1 = sum(sub)
-	div = sum1 / length(test)
-	fin = sqrt(div)
-	return(fin)
-}